schr0841/cnn_project/README.md

-# Ensembling Models
+## Ensembling Models

+We created a third model, called ensemble_model, that averages the predictions of first_model and second_model.

-## Extracting labels from training_set, testing_set, and validation_set
+### Extracting labels from training_set, testing_set, and validation_set

-The ouputs of the (modified) ResNet50 model and the custom_cnn_model become the inputs to the ensembled model.
+The ouputs of first_model and second_model become the inputs to the ensemble model.
 Unlike the original input data, which contained labels for the images, the new inputs to the ensemble model do not contain labels.
-Thus, we need to extract the labels from the TensorFlow datasets and give them to the ensemble model.
-The ensemble model needs the labels in order to compute loss values, which entails comparing predictions to true labels.
+Thus, we needed to extract the labels from the TensorFlow datasets and give them to the ensemble model.
+These labels are necessary for the ensembled model to compute loss values, which entails comparing predictions to true labels.

 <img width="838" alt="Screenshot 2024-09-08 173050" src="https://github.com/user-attachments/assets/94e63c16-57d6-44c1-ae0b-a7ba6ca833c2">

-## Preparing data and building ensemble model to average outputs
+### Preparing data and building ensemble model to average outputs

-Before we build the ensemble model from our two submodels, we need to generate predictions (outputs) from each of them using the training_set and validation_set.
-Because we used both training_set and validation_set to train the two submodels individually, we need predictions from both models on these same datasets to serve as the inputs to the ensembled model.
+Before we built the ensemble model to process the two submodels's output (predictions), we needed to generate predictions from first_model and second_model using the training_set and validation_set.
+Because we used both training_set and validation_set to train the two submodels individually, we needed predictions from both models on these same datasets to serve as the inputs to the ensembled model.

 <img width="840" alt="Screenshot 2024-09-08 173153" src="https://github.com/user-attachments/assets/6277ae2c-a9e6-455f-bef1-b31a5d1fff3e">